NVIDIA/ais-k8s/operator/README.md

 ```

 The above spec will tell AIS to allow both mounts to share a single disk as long as the `label` is the same.
 If the `label` does not exist as an actual disk, the target pod will accept it and run in diskless mode without disk statistics.

-> **WARNING:** `allowSharedNoDisks` is deprecated.
-If you are using a cluster with allowSharedNoDisks, first update the operator to the latest version for compatibility with the latest AIS versions. `allowSharedNoDisks` will be removed in a future update.

 ### Deploying cluster with distributed tracing enabled